lakshmankumar12/nixPowerToolNotes/sedNotes.md

 ```

 * At its core find prints every file in the given path, provided the expression returns True for that file.
-* expressions (also referred as primary) can be many, and unless otherwise given an implicit AND is assume.
+* expressions (also referred as primary) can be many, and unless otherwise given, an implicit AND is assumed.
 * -print is assumed to be given unless other stuff like -print0 , -ls, -exec, -execdir is given.

 * List upto a certain depth